Direct-to-Major Transfer Admissions

-If you are at another college or university and wish to transfer to the University of Washington’s Law, Societies, and Justice undergraduate major for Autumn 2024 we are piloting a third round of direct-to-major admissions program.
+If you are at another college or university and wish to transfer to the University of Washington’s Law, Societies, and Justice undergraduate major, you can do so via the direct-to-major transfer admissions process for autumn quarter admissions.
 With this opportunity, students will be eligible to apply to the UW and LSJ major at the same time.
 When filling out an application to UW, students will be asked about their intended major as part of the application process.
 Applicants will be prompted to list an intention to major in LSJ and then complete the additional LSJ application.

 Admission is capacity-constrained based on the following criteria: